VinitraMk/getcomic-cli/README.md

     * **From source**
         1. Clone this repo and navigate to this folder in your machine.
-        2. Install phantomjs-prebuilt in this directory.
-        3. Install using the following commands now.
+        2. Install using the following commands now.
             `python3 setup.py build`
             `python3 setup.py install`